mango-education/Teach-Yourself-R-in-24-Hours/README.md

 # Teach-Yourself-R-in-24-Hours
-Data and scripts to acompany SAMS Teach Yourself R in 24 Hours
+Data and scripts to accompany SAMS Teach Yourself R in 24 Hours